eggsactly/arduino-wardriving/README.md

 The diagrams below show how to configure all the Feather Wings.
 Please read all instructions carefully.

 ### Feather Wing Doubler
 On the Featherwing Doubler pins a 22K resistor should be attached between the ADC pin and ground.
 A 100k resistor should be attached between the VBAT pin and the ADC pin.
 The RX pin should be mapped to the second NC from RX.
-Pin 4 should be mapper from the third NC pin from RX.
+Pin 4 should be mapped from the third NC pin from RX.

 ![Featherwing Doubler](https://imgur.com/6ZSRHUw.png)